~ VINE TOMATO SEED part 2: - LARGE FRUITED TYPES ~

 Order ToAP - 22 seed £

 'Mucho Miel' (Giant Salad Type)

-A old heirloom variety of tomato given to us by Jose Confitas, an old gardener in the village where we used to live.
+A old heirloom variety of tomato given to us by José Confitas, an old gardener in the village in Spain where we used to live.
 These tomatoes were grown by his family for 'years and years for ever' as he put it, and the name means 'lots of honey'.

 The large red fruit are indeed sweet and juicy, and borne on tall vigorous vines.
-They taste great, & are a perfect size for sandwiches and salads.
+They taste great, grow just as well in Wales as they did in Spain, & are a perfect size for sandwiches and salads.

 De Colgar (Storage Tomato)

-A traditional class of tomato that is pretty much extinct now, these are nice round orange-pink tomatoes bred for winter storage.
+A traditional class of tomato from Spain that is pretty much extinct now, these are nice round orange-pink tomatoes bred for winter storage.

 They ripen a bit later than the others.
 The idea is that you pick them at the end of them summer and put them carefully aside in your cool larder (much as you would store apples); with a bit of care they keep until January!
 We have tried this several times and it really does work.

 (Just as with apples, you need a slightly humid but well-ventilated store, with a steady temperature ideally about 8-10 C. But if you don't get it quite right they still store better than other tomatoes.)